athiffau/vue-hotel-datepicker/README.md

 }
 ```

+### showAdvancedTooltip

+- Type: `Boolean | Function`
+- Default: `null`

+If returns true, adds additional information to the hover tooltip.
+Requires function bound to advancedTooltip

+### advancedTooltip

+- Type: `Function`
+- Default: null

+Called if `showAdvancedTooltip` is enabled.
+Function returns formatted html to be inserted in the tooltip

+### advancedTextDate

+- Type: `Function`
+- Default: null

+Returns array of labels to add below the day number

 ## API
 ⚠️ In order to open/close the datepicker from an external element, such as a button make sure to set `closeDatepickerOnClickOutside` to false